 Mothers and Others

 A look at forager childcare is enlightening.
 Children in the Kalahari do little to no work, do not forage for food in any significant sense, and are treated gently.
 Children are a distraction on foraging trips, and there are few foods available for children to forage easily.
 In addition, the high temperatures of the Kalahari and the need for water make taking children on longer forays inefficient.
 Mothers and fathers supply children with most of their food well into their teens.
-In other forager cultures children contribute more.
-For instance, anthropologists Kristin Hawkes, James O’Connell and Nicholas Blurton-Jones have found that among the Hadza of Tanzania, older children are able to forage more effectively.
+In other forager cultures, children contribute more.
+For instance, anthropologists Kristin Hawkes, James O’Connell, and Nicholas Blurton-Jones have found that among the Hadza of Tanzania, older children can forage more effectively.